jianzhi-1/darboux-parser/README.md

 [Link to YouTube](https://www.youtube.com)

 ### Idea

+> Given a BNF form, would it be faster to match the strings first, followed by the other variable quantities?

 Darboux Parser is a simple BNF parser that is powered by higher order functions and recursions.
-The inspiration for it comes from the following question which I was exploring: Given a BNF form, would it be faster to match the strings first, followed by the other variable quantities?
-To me, the strings are like the fixed points in the partition, and fixing them first, then trying to match the others seem to offer a slight speed up.
-In some way, this also resembles the "Look Back" capability of Regex.
+The inspiration for it comes from the above question which I was exploring.
+For a BNF parser, it seems to me that the strings are equivalent to *fixed points* in the partition (i.e. any string that we are parsing must match those strings at some point in time).
+The idea of fixing them first, then trying to match the others seem to offer a slight speed up.
+In some way, this also resembles the "look back" capability of regex.

 To combine concepts from CS61A, I implemented the Darboux Parser as an object (uncreatively named ```DarbouxParser```) and maintained a dictionary of higher-order functions.
 Each of the functions are paired with a list of lists (which contains strings and other HOFs), and returns ```True``` if the input string matches any of the sequences corresponding to the lists and ```False``` otherwise.